Connect with us

 However, once William reached the age of 12 in 1994, almost 30 years ago, he started traveling independently and has not shared a flight with Charles or Harry since then.

-In the near future, William is expected to commence traveling solo, and when George turns 12 on July 22, 2025, he will also be mandated to travel separately from other royal family members without exceptions.
+In the near future, William is expected to commence traveling solo, and when George turns 12 on July 22, 2025, he will also be mandated to travel separately from other members without exceptions.

 The Daily Express highlights that such safety measures are in place to prevent potential tragedies from occurring.